Delivering on the Government’s promise to provide world-class education, training and care

-Delivering on the Government’s promise to provide world-class education, training and carePosted by: mediaofficer, Posted on: - Categories: Careers, Child protection, Coronavirus, Curriculum, Education Standards, Educational Technology, Funding, Further education, Higher Education, Mental Health, Relationships and Sex Education, School building, Schools, SEND, Sex and Relationship Education, Social work, Teacher pay, Teacher recruitment, Testing

-Despite the unprecedented challenges the global Covid pandemic has created this year, the Department for Education has been delivering on the Government’s promise to provide world-class education, training and care for everyone, whatever their background.
+Despite the unprecedented challenges the global Covid pandemic has created this year, @EducationGovUK has been delivering on the Government’s promise to provide world-class education, training and care for everyone, whatever their background.

 Investing in schools and teachers